josh-works/josh-works.github.io/_pages/charlie-hogan-cornerstone-denver-paths.md

 connectedness has lots of implications across many domains.
 We'd start by finding ways to improve the experience of people using strollers/joggers, either as the vehicle operator, or the passenger.

 Let's meet up?

+I'm working on a more public post, "paths around denver in which I am interested". ~It's not published yet but i'll update this when it's up.~ its live at [https://josh.works/interested-paths]({{ site.baseurl  }}{% link _posts/2024-06-15-interested-paths.md %}), probably.